AdobeDocs/uix/src/pages/services/aem-cf-console-admin/extension-development/index.md

 In the previous step, we indicated that we want to load content for the popup by URL.
 That content is also part of our extension application.

-These component is optional and will be generated if you chose "adding UI" during project generation.
+This component is optional and will be generated if you chose "adding UI" during project generation.

 ```js
 import { attach } from "@adobe/uix-guest";